noiseprotocol/noise_spec/noise.md

  * **Termination**:  Preventing attackers from truncating a stream of transport messages is an application responsibility.
 See previous section.

+ * **Data volumes**:  The `AESGCM` cipher functions suffer a gradual reduction in security as the volume of data encrypted under a single key increases.
+Due to this, parties should not send more than 2^56 bytes (roughly 72 petabytes) encrypted by a single key.
+If sending such large volumes of data is a possibility, different cipher functions should be chosen.

+ * **Rollback**:  If parties decide on a Noise handshake based on some previous negotiation that is not included as prologue, then a rollback attack might be possible.
+This is a particular risk with handshake re-initialization, and requires careful attention if any Noise handshake is preceded by communication between the parties.

  * **Incrementing nonces**:  Reusing a nonce value for `n` with the same key `k` for encryption would be catastrophic.
 Implementations must carefully follow the rules for nonces.
 Nonces are not allowed to wrap back to zero due to integer overflow.
 This means parties are not allowed to send more than 2^64 transport messages.

- * **Data volumes**:  The `AESGCM` cipher functions suffer a gradual reduction in security as the volume of data encrypted under a single key increases.
-   Due to this, parties should not send more than 2^56 bytes (roughly 72 petabytes) encrypted by a single key.
-If sending such large volumes of data is a possibility, different cipher functions should be chosen.

  * **Fresh ephemerals**:  Every party in a Noise protocol should send a new ephemeral public key and perform a DH with it prior to sending any encrypted data.
 Otherwise replay of a handshake message could trigger catastrophic key reuse.
-This is one rationale behind the patterns in Section 7, and the validity rules in Section 7.1.
+This is one rationale behind the patterns in Section 8, and the validity rules in Section 8.1.
 It's also the reason why one-way handshakes only allow transport messages from the sender, not the recipient.

  * **Handshake names**:  The handshake name used with `Initialize()` must uniquely identify the combination of handshake pattern and crypto functions for every key it's used with (whether ephemeral key pair, static key pair, or PSK).
  If the same secret key was reused with the same handshake name but a different set of cryptographic operations then bad interactions could occur.

  * **Pre-shared symmetric keys**:  Pre-shared symmetric keys should be secret values with 256 bits of entropy (or more).

  * **Channel binding**:  Depending on the DH functions, it might be possible for a malicious party to engage in multiple sessions that derive the same